lpil/dogma/docs/rules.md

 ### SpaceAfterComma

-A rule that enforces to use `spaces` after comma.
+A rule that enforces to use at least `spaces` after comma.

 This rule can be configured with the `spaces` option, which allows you to specify your own number of spaces after comma.